Losing a loved one in a preventable accident caused by someone’s careless conduct or neglect causes lasting pain and

 Your family may be facing large hospital bills, funeral expenses and the prospect of maintaining your household without the financial support of your lost loved one.

 At Herrman & Herrman, P.L.L.C., our wrongful death lawyers understand the anguish and financial stress that the loss of a family member can cause.
 Your family should not have to endure financial hardship because of someone else’s negligence.
 The road to recovery is complicated and difficult, but you do not have to go through the most challenging period of your life alone.
-Let our experienced Corpus Christi wrongful death attorneys offer trusted guidance during this difficult time.
+Let our experienced Corpus Christi wrongful death lawyers offer trusted guidance during this difficult time.

 Our compassionate attorneys will review the specifics of the fatal incident and discuss your range of legal options.
 Herrman & Herrman, P.L.L.C. is an established law firm that has helped thousands of people in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, Ft.
 Worth and throughout the Rio Grande Valley recover after serious losses.
 Every wrongful death case has unique considerations.
 But we are proud of the results our personal injury attorneys have achieved for thousands of clients throughout Texas.

 Legal Options For Surviving Family Members